MaikKlein/maikklein.github.io/content/rlsl-progress-report.md

 Although I don't expect compile times to be an issue, considering that the amount of shader code should not be that high.

-To give you some estimation of the amount of shader code in an commercial engine (Unreal Engine 4)
+To give you some estimation of the amount of shader code in a commercial engine (Unreal Engine 4)
 ```Markdown
  Language            Files        Lines         Code     Comments       Blanks
 -------------------------------------------------------------------------------